When to Act, Ask, or Learn: Uncertainty-Aware Policy Steering: Problem Formulation

 \para{Challenges \& Opportunities} A central challenge with Eq.~\ref{eq:formulation-factorized} is the assumption of a well-calibrated VLM verifier.
 Even with perfect outcome narrations to choose from, VLMs are often overconfident evaluators \cite{bai2024hallucination, mei2025reasoning} which can undermine the quality of the policy steering.
 Moreover, the task descriptions $\task$ from the user may be inherently \textit{ambiguous} or \textit{underspecified}; a VLM verifier which confidently selects an incorrect behavior narration can lead to misaligned or even unsafe actions being executed.
 A second challenge is that when the policy is \textit{incapable}, all $K$ action samples from the policy in Eq.~\ref{eq:formulation-factorized} will have unsatisfactory outcomes for the task instruction $\task$; an uncalibrated VLM verifier may choose one of the faulty samples instead of rejecting them all.

 Finally, even if uncertainty or incapability is detected, the robot should \textit{not} always stop operation and instead should generate an appropriate resolution strategy.
-However, actionable strategies for resolving uncertainty can range from simple clarifications with the user (e.g., ``Did you want the nut handle facing left or right?'') to far more demanding interventions such as re-training the low-level control policy (e.g., refining the precision of the skill to place a nut on a peg, or learning a new skill for placing with a novel orientation).
+However, actionable strategies for resolving uncertainty can range from simple clarifications with the user (e.g., ``Did you want it on the left or right?'') to far more demanding interventions such as re-training the low-level control policy (e.g., refining the precision of the skill to insert the block into the hole or learning a new skill for placing into a new hole).
 In other words, the source of uncertainty can lie at different levels of abstraction, from \textit{semantic ambiguity} (e.g., multiple indices seem plausible for the task) to the base policy's \textit{incapability}.
 Our unified framework seeks to both calibrate the VLM verifier and equip the robot with appropriate resolution strategies.

 \para{Aside: Comparison to KnowNo \cite{ren2023robots}} A closely related work \cite{ren2023robots} similarly performs uncertainty quantification on an LLM task planner that reasons about textual plans and asks questions when highly uncertain.
 However, it assumes an idealized low-level policy that executes any chosen plan accurately.
 We relax this assumption by grounding the uncertainty quantification in the capabilities of low-level policy.
 We achieve this because our textual plans (that the VLM verifier reasons about) directly correspond to outcomes induced by samples from low-level policy in Eq.~\ref{eq:formulation-factorized}, as well as an explicit ``incapability'' option.
 Thus, our uncertainty quantification jointly reasons about high-level semantic intent uncertainty and low-level action uncertainty.
 Together, our system not only resolves what the user wants, but also identifies whether the policy can reliably accomplish the task.